Exercises & Tips to Reduce Tummy Post a C-Section

-Although motherhood is a beautiful and fulfilling phase, most new mothers are constantly anxious about the external changes that happen to their body after pregnancy and try to get back that trim and lean look.
-However, you need to give your body a break to heal after delivery, especially if you’ve had a caesarean.
-Forcing yourself to lose those extra kilos after a C-section can be harmful to your body and may cause unnecessary complications.
-There are plenty of effective and safe ways to reduce your tummy after a C-section delivery.
-We’ll discuss how below.
+Although motherhood is a beautiful and fulfilling phase, most new mothers try to get back to their pre-pregnancy shape.
+However, after a C-section, your body needs time to heal first.
+Forcing yourself to lose those extra kilos is harmful and may cause unnecessary complications.
+In this article, we’ll give you some effective and safe ways to reduce your tummy after a C-section delivery.

-Doctors advise moms who have had a C-section to wait for 6-8 weeks before starting exercises to reduce belly fat.
-Not waiting for your body to recover fully can have disastrous consequences on your health such as:
+Doctors advise waiting for 6-8 weeks before starting any exercises.
+Not waiting for your body to recover fully can have disastrous consequences such as:

 - Heavy postpartum bleeding